Marvel 1602: Plot

-Fury and company arrive at the Roanoke colony, where they discover the rift.
-Fury despairs that he has betrayed the Crown.
-Javier senses three ships incoming: the Virginia Maid, Enrique's ship, and a ship carrying James's agents, among them his advisor David Banner and Peter, who has been coerced into loyalty.
-Realizing that the rift is radiating "galvanic" energy, Javier enlists his adversary Enrique to manipulate the rift; he agrees for an unspecified boon.
+Fury and company arrive at the Roanoke colony, where they discover the rift through which Rogers arrived.
+Javier senses three ships incoming: the Virginia Maid, Enrique's ship, and a ship carrying James's agents, among them his advisor David Banner and Parquagh, who has been coerced into loyalty.
+Realizing that the rift is radiating "galvanic" energy, Javier enlists Enrique to manipulate the rift in exchange for an unspecified boon.
 Donal summons Thor once more, enabling the necessary input of energy to open the rift again.
-Fury kills all of James's agents except for Peter and Banner; in England, Murdoch threatens James with death should he harm Fury.
+On the beach, Fury kills all of James's agents except for Parquagh and Banner.
+In England, Murdoch threatens James with death should he harm Fury.
 Rogers refuses to go back through the rift, hoping to build a better America.
 Fury incapacitates him and carries the body back through the rift, thus going into the future himself.

 The rift and the universe restore themselves, meaning the destruction of the alternate timeline; however, Uatu the Watcher is granted a "pocket universe" by his colleagues in which the 1602 timeline remains intact, and where the powered fugitives decide to settle in the Roanoke colony, declaring it a free place for all.
-Meanwhile, while walking in the woods with Virginia, Peter is bitten by a spider and Banner, who shielded Peter from the energies released when Rojhaz and Fury entered the rift, has changed into a hulking gray monster.
+Meanwhile, while walking in the woods with Virginia, Peter is bitten by a spider exposed to the energies released when Rojhaz and Fury entered the rift.
+Banner, who shielded Peter from the energies, has changed into a hulking gray monster.
 Intrigued by the continuing events, Uatu continues to watch the new universe (later designated Earth-311).

 Characters

 1602 features both historical figures and many of the original Marvel superheroes and villains.
-Some popular characters, such as Wolverine, were not added, because of Gaiman's vision to address the heroes of the 1960s.
+Some popular characters, such as Wolverine, were not added because of Gaiman's vision to address the heroes of the 1960s.
 "The territory doesn't go much further than 1969 in terms of the characters that I picked to use," Gaiman noted.
 "I couldn't get everybody in because there are an awful lot of Marvel characters."